EnvisionIot/developer_bootcamp/Day4_Analytics_Application_Development/analytics/lab_tutorial/304-1_extracting_data.md

    hadoop fs -cat /user/$(whoami)/smart_battery/20191115/07/data_20191115T0700_bINF3y.csv|head -5
    ```

+   **Note**: In the above example, the .csv file is the archived battery data.
+You may need to replace it with the archived data file of your batteries.

 5. Run the scripts and view the running results.
 See the following example:

    ![](media/viewing_data_result.png)